Universal health-care coverage is feasible

 Our system is quite efficient.
 Among the GK clientele, we are now close to achieving the Sustainable Development Goal on maternal mortality.
-We are proud of Bangladesh having met the Millennium Development Goal concerning maternal mortality and know that examples set by GK in the past four decades have helped to improve maternal care in general.
+We are proud of Bangladesh having come close to achieving the respective Millennium Development Goal.
+We and know that examples set by GK in the past four decades have helped to improve maternal care in general.
 Today, we are proving that even more is feasible.

 If the international community is serious about reducing inequality, social health-insurance systems are indispensable.
 Solidarity is needed to make universal health care affordable, and legislation must be passed accordingly.